DownD/PtInvoiceAutomation/README.md

 In addition to that, it provides a way determine the subset of invoices that best matches a specific values, this can be usefull for Bank reconciliations in the accounting department.

 ### Building
 To build the project it might be needed to install OpenCV libraries.
-Head over to [Rust installation guidelines](https://github.com/twistedfall/opencv-rust/blob/master/INSTALL.md)
+Head over to [OpenCV installation guidelines](https://github.com/twistedfall/opencv-rust/blob/master/INSTALL.md)

 ## Python Invoice Parser
 This is a command line tool that uses OpenCV to capture images from a specific file or directory, parse any QR codes present, and stores their content as table in an excel sheet that can be later used for analysis.